JKirchartz/jkirchartz.github.com/_posts/2021-05-16-your-culture-is-not-yours-alone.md

 ---

 You worked hard brainstorming your company values, hours of meetings, days of discussion with core stakeholders, and finally you get a handful of things that define who You are as a Corporate Person.
-A list of words or concepts, about how fun and unique and valuable your business culture is!
-It's easy to pay lip service to these values, point at a sign on the wall, and say "This is what We are!" but [Do they do more than just sound nice?][1]<!--more--> Do those values actually lead to success?
+A list of words or concepts, about how fun and unique and valuable your business culture is!<!--more--> It's easy to pay lip service to these values, point at a sign on the wall, and say "This is what We are!" but [Do they do more than just sound nice?][1]
+Do those values actually lead to success?
 [Is your culture actually distinct from the culture outside your walls?][5]

 <div id="values"></div>